Skip to primary navigation Skip to content Skip to footer

 Back to Blog

-The Best 5 Czech Pastries and Where to Get them
+The Best 5 Czech Pastries and Where to Get Them

 typical Czech confection called kremrole - a t tube of puff pastry filled with whipped cream